EstiNet/ClioteSky/README.md

 ### 900
 Sent back to client when the "password" is incorrect.

+### 901
+Sent back to client when the client tries to execute a query before registering.

 # Variables
 all: Variable to be used as a category which includes all Cliodes, online and offline.